Axel-Coud/Spoteezer/README.md

 # Objectives
-This project only serves study purposes, the whole functionalities are revolving around music(streaming, downloading, uploading etc...)
+This project only serves study/certification purposes, the whole functionalities are revolving around music(streaming, downloading, uploading etc...)

 # Stack